-Freedom House is an international non-governmental organization that classifies countries by their degree of political freedom and civil liberties.
-Based on the Freedom House status, countries that are labelled as "not free" by Freedom House are excluded.
+Freedom House is an international non-governmental organization that classifies countries by their degree of political and civil liberties.
+Based on the Freedom House Status, countries that are classified as "not free" are excluded as an investment.

-Investments in companies that are involved in certain business areas and business activities in controversial areas ("controversial sectors") are excluded.
-Companies are excluded from the portfolio as follows, according to their share of total revenues generated in controversial sectors.
+Companies that are involved in certain business areas and business activities in controversial areas ("controversial sectors") are excluded according to their share of total revenues generated in such controversial sectors as follows: